How to File Bankruptcy in Georgia: A Step-by-Step Guide

 Bankruptcy in Georgia offers a fresh financial start for those overwhelmed by debt.
 It’s a legal process that can help you regain control of your finances and move forward.

-Types of Bankruptcy Available in GA
+Types of Bankruptcy Available in Georgia

-Georgia residents have two main bankruptcy options: Chapter 7 and Chapter 13.
-Chapter 7, often called “liquidation bankruptcy,” wipes out most unsecured debts in about 3-4 months.
+- Chapter 7 Bankruptcy: Often called “liquidation bankruptcy,” it wipes out most unsecured debts in about 3-4 months.
 It’s like hitting the reset button on your finances.
-Chapter 13, nicknamed “wage earner’s bankruptcy,” involves a 3-5 year repayment plan.
-Think of it as a financial diet – you’re trimming down your debts over time.

 When to Consider Filing for Bankruptcy

-- You’re using credit cards to pay for necessities
+- You’re using credit cards to pay for necessities.

-- You’re facing foreclosure or repossession
+- You’re facing foreclosure or repossession.

-- You’re being sued for unpaid debts
+- You’re being sued for unpaid debts.

-- Your wages are being garnished
+- Your wages are being garnished.

 Steps to File Bankruptcy in Georgia